DedanOpiyo/code-challenge-coffee-shop/README.md

 # Coffee Shop Domain Modeling
 ## Objective
-The objective is to create a Python application from scratch to model a Coffee Shop domain.
-Object-oriented programming principles should guide the implementations.
-The project showcases the ability to design classes, implement methods, establish relationships between objects, and handle data appropriately.
+The goal is to simulate a coffee shop domain by building a Python application from scratch.
+The implementations follow the guidelines of object-oriented programming.
+The project demonstrates the capacity to create classes, put methods into practice, create object relationships, and manage data properly.

 ## Implementations